How to Cook Frozen Tamales (Fresh or Cooked Instructions)

 • Arrange tamales upright without overcrowding, for banana leaf tamales you can stack them.

-• Cover the lid with aluminum foil and make a small hole in the center.
+• Cover the lid with extra hydrated corn husks or aluminum foil and make a small hole in the center.
 Secure the lid on the pot.

 • Turn the heat to medium-high heat.
 Allow the water to come to a boil and when you see steam coming out turn stove to medium heat.